tiprankstipranks

 The market price of our common stock has been and may continue to be volatile.

 The market price of our common stock has at times, been, and may in the future be, volatile for various reasons, including those discussed in these risk factors.
-Other events that could cause volatility in our stock include, without limitation, variances in our financial results; analysts' and other projections or recommendations regarding our common stock specifically or medical technology stocks generally; any restatement of our financial statements or any investigation of us by the SEC, DOJ, OIG, FDA, or another regulatory authority; actions taken by activist investors or other shareholders, significant litigation or a decline, or rise, of stock prices in capital markets generally.
+Other events that could cause volatility in our stock include, without limitation, variances in our financial results; analysts' and other projections or recommendations regarding our common stock specifically or medical technology stocks generally; any restatement of our financial statements; governmental or regulatory investigations; actions taken by activist investors or other shareholders; significant litigation or a decline, or rise, of stock prices in capital markets generally.
 In connection with the sale of the Convertible Notes, we entered into capped call transactions with certain of the initial purchasers of the Convertible Notes and/or their affiliates (the "Option Counterparties").
 The capped call transactions are expected generally to reduce potential dilution to our common stock upon conversion of any Convertible Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted Convertible Notes, as the case may be, with such reduction and/or offset subject to a cap.
-Certain actions taken by the Option Counterparties, including modifying their hedge positions, purchasing or selling our common stock, or defaulting on their obligations, could cause or avoid an increase or decrease in the market price of our common stock.
+Certain actions taken by the Option Counterparties, including modifying their hedge positions, purchasing or selling our common stock, or defaulting on their obligations, could negatively impact the market price of our common stock.

 Debt & Financing - Risk 1